andreychemist/andreychemist.github.io/pages/faq.md

 Many professors wrote letters completely themselves and sent me either paper or signed electronic copy.
 But since these letters are of a legal nature, some professors asked me to provide them with drafts that they could modify and sign if they would agree with everything written there.

+Don't forget to thank your recommenders when you have received your green card.

 # How did you translate your documents?

 For I-140, I had only one attachment that was not originally written in English (my undergraduate diploma) but I already had the certified translation that I ordered for the graduate school.
 Later I translated the birth certificate for the form I-485.
 There are many online translation services that specialize on the translation of documents for the USCIS and they know all requirement for the certification.